themis1234/BinterInfrastructure/README.md

 # Infrastructure Management Dashboard

 A comprehensive admin dashboard for visualizing and managing database content with a modern tech stack.

-**Live URLs:**
+## Live URLs:
 - Frontend: https://binter-infrastructure.vercel.app/
+- In order to access the app you can use the following credentials
+    email: testuser@test.com
+    password: testpassword

 ## Goal
 -The goal of this project is to provide an UI for people with no code experience in order to visualize the Database entries.

 ## 🏗️ Architecture Overview